-[1] IEEE Std 802.3, 1998 Edition: Subclause 28.3.2, Table 28-8, Figure 28-14 Transmit state diagram.
+[1] IEEE Std 802.3, 2000 Edition: subclause 28.3.2, Table 28-9, Figure 28-14, Transmit state diagram.

 • Line Monitor: A system capable of detecting, time stamping, and recording normal link pulses (NLPs) on both the receive and transmit channels of the DUT.
-The channel signaling should pass through the line monitor with minimal distortion.
+The channel signaling should pass through the Line Monitor with minimal distortion.

 Discussion: A station capable of Auto-Negotiation must transmit fast link pulse (FLP) bursts.
-Not only is the content and composition of these bursts important, but also the timing of the bursts.
-This test is designed to verify that the timing of the device under test's consecutive FLP bursts fall within the specified range of 5.7-22.3ms.
+Not only are the content and composition of these bursts important, but also the timing of the bursts.
+This test is designed to verify that the timing of the device under test's consecutive FLP bursts fall within the specified range of 5.7-22.3 ms.

 Test Setup: Using a Cat 5 cord, connect the DUT's transmitter to the Line Monitor.
-Terminate the DUT's transmit channel with a 100Ω line termination.
+Terminate the DUT's transmit channel with a $100 \Omega$ line termination.

-- 1. The DUT is configured to send FLP bursts - 2.
-Monitor the transmitted bursts - 3.
+- 1. The DUT is configured to send FLP bursts. - 2.
+Monitor the transmitted bursts. - 3.
 The separation of each burst is measured from the last NLP sent in an FLP to the first NLP sent in the next FLP.

-The separation of FLP bursts from the last NLP in an FLP to the first NLP in the next FLP must be within the range of be 14 ± 8.3 ms.
+a.
+The separation of FLP bursts from the last NLP in an FLP to the first NLP in the next FLP must be within the range of be $14 \pm 8.3$ ms.